nickfargo/prochan/src/process.coffee.md

         current = p
         try loop
           {value, done} = p.iterator.next p.value
-          if done then p.exit value; break
+          if done
+            p.exit value
+            break
+          else
             switch value
+              when undefined
+                # The result of `receive`, `send`, or `select`: do nothing
+                ;
-            when Process.spawn
+              when null
+                # The “lazy” idiom: force `p` to the back of the run queue
                 schedule p
+              else
+                # TODO (?): check if `value` is Promise, wrap channel
+                # Implicit receive: assume `value` is a channel
+                value.dequeue p
             break if ~p.flags & RUNNING
         catch error
           p.kill error
         finally